arnauldm/stm32f4_ada_tuto/01_blinky/README.md

 ## 2.2 Coding style

 Ada legit coding style is to use Camel case.
-You'll notice that I don't use it at all as I find programs with such a casing unreadables!
+I don't use it because I find that programs with such a casing are hardely readables!

 # 3. Exercise